-What are temperature and humidity values that will be acceptable in a multi-vendor installation and where are they
+What are temperature and humidity values that will be acceptable in a multi-vendor installation and where are they measured?

 The Ashrae Book, Thermal Guidelines for Data Processing Environments, provides environmental classes and environmental specifications.
 The IT manufacturers were well represented on the Ashrae Committee TC 9.9 resulting in the environmental classes and specifications being universally accepted by the industry.